ronuma/legends/Videogame/GDD.md

 - Knife: Used to fight enemies in short range.
 - Spear: Used to fight enemies in medium range.
-- Blowgun: Used to fight enemies from a distance.
+- Bow: Used to fight enemies from a distance.

 **Interface**